MarkBind/markbind/docs/devGuide/githubActions/markbindReusableWorkflows.md

 <div class="lead">

-A list of reusable workflows that help improve CI/CD pipelines with a MarkBind site.
+A list of reusable workflows that help to improve the CI/CD pipelines of MarkBind sites.
 It helps users to streamline their workflow by:

 * Making it easier to setup PR preview for a MarkBind site, including PRs from forks.
 * Making it easier to unpublish a PR preview site after merge/close.

-The source code hosted alongside [MarkBind/markbind-action](https://github.com/MarkBind/markbind-action/tree/master/.github/workflows).
+The source code is hosted alongside [MarkBind/markbind-action](https://github.com/MarkBind/markbind-action/tree/master/.github/workflows).
 </div>

 **Development guide**